jfrotz/raspberry-synoloyg-iscsi-utils/README.md

 # raspberry-synoloyg-iscsi-utils
-Perl scripts to perform iSCSI discovery, LVM creation for /, /var, and /home given standardized (default) LUNs, mirroring, mounting unmounting and destruction scripts.
+Perl scripts to perform iSCSI LUN discovery, LVM creation for /, /var, and /home given standardized (default) LUNs, mirroring, mounting unmounting and destruction scripts.

 # Applicability
 * This git repo will be useful to you if:
   * You have at least 2 Raspberry Pis AND an iSCSI server (in my case a Synology iSCSI Manager).
-  * You want each Raspberryuy Pi to be have machine-specific storage mounts for /, /home and /var.
+  * You want each Raspberryuy Pi to have machine-specific storage mounts for /, /home and /var.
   * You want to have /, /home and /var on LVM partitions so that you can grow the partitions as necessary (within the limits of your pre-allocated LUN).
   * You want to change the personality of a given Raspberry Pi by inserting an SD card that self-identifies as a completely different host which then has a dedicated personality in /, /home and /var.